 The International Relations Certificate is sponsored by the Five College Consortium, which is comprised of the University of Massachusetts, Hampshire College, Amherst College, Mount Holyoke College, and Smith College.

 You must earn a grade of B or higher in a course to have it count for the Certificate.

 The Certificate can be combined with any undergraduate major, and is a way of indicating to graduate schools or future employers that you have strong interest in world affairs.
 Earning the certificate requires demonstrating intermediate level competence in a contemporary foreign language and earning at least a B in each of 7 courses on world politics and institutions, the international economy, the history of the international system, US foreign policy, and the politics, history, economy, or culture of one or more foreign areas.
-The Certificate can be used to satisfy the College of Social and Behavioral Sciences' Global Education Requirement.

 - Approved courses for Spring 2020

 - Approved courses for Spring 2018

 - Approved courses for Fall 2017

 *Please note: the courses listed on the Five College website are not up to date.